MicrosoftDocs/sql-docs/docs/connect/php/using-always-encrypted-php-drivers.md

 Since the PHP drivers allow the user to bind a parameter in a prepared statement without providing the SQL type, when binding a parameter in an Always Encrypted enabled connection, the PHP Drivers call [SQLDescribeParam](../../odbc/reference/syntax/sqldescribeparam-function.md) on the parameter to get the SQL type, column size, and decimal digits.
 The metadata is then used to call [SQLBindParameter]( ../../odbc/reference/syntax/sqlbindparameter-function.md).
 These extra `SQLDescribeParam` calls do not require extra round-trip to the database as the ODBC Driver has already stored the information on the client side when `sys.sp_describe_parameter_encryption` was called.

-The preceding behaviors ensure a high-level of transparency to the client application (and the application developer) does not need to be aware of which queries access encrypted columns, as long as the values targeting encrypted columns are passed to the driver in parameters.
+The preceding behaviors ensure a high level of transparency to the client application (and the application developer) does not need to be aware of which queries access encrypted columns, as long as the values targeting encrypted columns are passed to the driver in parameters.

-Unlike the ODBC Driver for SQL Server, enabling Always Encrypted at the statement/query-level is not yet support in the PHP drivers.
+Unlike the ODBC Driver for SQL Server, enabling Always Encrypted at the statement/query-level is not yet supported in the PHP drivers.

 ### Column Encryption Key Caching

 To reduce the number of calls to a column master key store to decrypt column encryption keys (CEK), the driver caches the plaintext CEKs in memory.
 After receiving the encrypted CEK (ECEK) from database metadata, the ODBC driver first tries to find the plaintext CEK corresponding to the encrypted key value in the cache.
 The driver calls the key store containing the CMK only if it cannot find the corresponding plaintext CEK in the cache.

-Note: In the ODBC Driver for SQL Server, the entries in the cache are evicted after a two hour timeout.
-This behaviour means that for a given ECEK, the driver contacts the key store only once during the lifetime of the application or every two hours, whichever is less.
+Note: In the ODBC Driver for SQL Server, the entries in the cache are evicted after a two-hour timeout.
+This behavior means that for a given ECEK, the driver contacts the key store only once during the lifetime of the application or every two hours, whichever is less.

 ## Working with Column Master Key Stores